Skip to Content

 Can You Freeze This Spiced Apple Cake?

 Yes!
-This old fashioned applesauce spice cake freezes incredibly well!
+This old-fashioned applesauce spice cake freezes incredibly well!
 You’ll want to allow it to cool completely before wrapping it in plastic wrap and then aluminum foil.
 Freeze for up to 3 months; defrost overnight before serving or icing.

 Substitutions and Variations

-Homemade Old Fashioned Applesauce Spice Cake with Golden Raisins with a fork
+Homemade Old Fashioned Applesauce Spice Cake with Golden Raisins with a fork on white plate with apples in the background

 Old Fashioned Applesauce Cake FAQs